RESIDENTIAL COLLEGE SOCIETY

 ARTICLE VI: AMENDMENTS

 These bylaws may be amended by a two-thirds vote of the Executive Leadership Team.
-Proposed amendments shall be presented in writing to the Chair and copies of the proposed amendment(s) shall be provided to each Executive Leadership Team member at least 15 days before the scheduled meeting.
+Proposed amendments shall be presented in writing to the Co-Chairs and copies of the proposed amendment(s) shall be provided to each Executive Leadership Team member at least 15 days before the scheduled meeting.

 ARTICLE VII: CERTIFICATION